If you have a website for your art, you’ve likely received an email that looks a lot like this:

 Right away, an experienced seller of art will hear alarm bells.
 Having spent over 25 years in the art business, I can tell you that I have never received an email like this from a legitimate client.
 Here are the clues:

 - The language is odd, like it’s come out of Google’s translation service.
 “I must tell you I intend to give my husband a surprise with the immediate purchase of the piece”??? “if been shipped directly to my address would ruin the surprise for this event”???
-“Pamela” hasn’t indicated that “she” is not a native English speaker, but these constructs are highly unusual, to say the least.
+“Pamela” hasn’t indicated that “she” is not a native English speaker, but these constructions are highly unusual, to say the least.
 It’s certainly possible to sell art to art buyers outside the U.S., we do it all the time, but I can tell you that they usually compose English better than native speakers.
 This clue in and of itself is not a dead give-away, but it should be a warning.

 - A serious buyer won’t spin a long, detailed story about why the artwork needs to be purchased right away.
 I guess these scammers think that the more detail they provide, the more authentic their inquiry will seem.
 I’ve never had a client send me an email this long about a purchase.